souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/concepts/configuration.md

 ## Page Reference Configuration

 The Page Reference handler manages links between Notion pages, ensuring they work properly in the output.
 This is especially important for websites or knowledge bases built from Notion content.

-You are required to provide URL where the page will be live once published.
-That will be used as reference for page links.
+You are required to provide a Notion property that contains the **full published URL** for each page.
+This will be used as the reference for all page links.

+### Property Requirements

+- The property referenced by `UrlPropertyNameNotion` **must contain the full published URL** for the page (not just a slug or path segment).
+For example, `https://example.com/docs/getting-started`.
+- **Supported property types:**
+  - Text (plain text property)
+  - Formula (the final computed value must be a string URL)
+  - URL (URL property or formula that returns a URL)
+- Set `UrlPropertyNameNotion` in your config to the exact name of this property.
+- This property must be consistent across all pages that will be referenced.

+> **Note:** The Page Reference Handler will extract the value from this property and expects it to be a valid, full URL.
+If you use a formula, ensure the result is a string containing the full URL.

 {{< callout type="info" >}}
 Read more about [how to use page reference builder utility](/notion-to-md/docs/v4/concepts/page-reference-handler).